gauravkatara53/attendance_calculator/README.md

-# Classify Attendance App
+# Attend JSR App

-Classify Attendance App is a web application designed to simplify attendance tracking for users.
+Attend JSR App is a web application designed to simplify attendance tracking for users.
 It allows users to input their total classes and attended classes to calculate their attendance percentage.
 Additionally, it provides helpful information such as the number of classes needed to achieve a desired attendance percentage.

 ## Live Demo

-Explore the live demo of Classify Attendance App: [Classify Attendance App Live Demo](https://classifyjsr.netlify.app)
+Explore the live demo of Classify Attendance App: [Attendance App Live Demo](https://attendjsr.netlify.app)

 ## Features